U.S. Department of Transportation

-Resources: The data for this study will be gathered from States that either have already implemented the selected strategies or will implement the strategies over the course of a few years.
+Resources: The data for this study will be gathered from States that either have already implemented the selected strategies or will implement the strategies over the next few years.
 The greater the number of States implementing the strategies, the faster the rate of "after" data collection, which shortens the total time required for each evaluation.

-Methodology: The methodology used will typically be an Empirical Bayes evaluation, using before-and-after data to determine the effectiveness of the selected strategies in reducing the number and severity of crashes.
-The implementation of the strategies and the evalu ations will be staggered, grouping a small number of the evaluations together, as appropriate.
+Methodology: The methodology used has been an Empirical Bayes evaluation, using before-and-after data to determine the effectiveness of the selected strategies in reducing the number and severity of crashes.

 Participating States in the ELCSI–PFS.

-Strategy Selections: Currently, the ELCSI–PFS has seven phases (I–VII).
-Strategies for all phases are selected through balloting conducted at the annual Technical Activity Committee (TAC) meetings.
+Strategy Selections: Currently, the ELCSI–PFS has nine phases (I–IX).
+Strategies for all phases are selected through balloting conducted at the annual TAC meetings.

-Results and Applications: The goal of the ELCSI–PFS is to provide a crash modification factor (CMF) and benefit/cost (BC) economic analysis for each of the targeted safety strategies.
+Results and Applications: The goal of the ELCSI–PFS is to provide a CMF and benefit/cost economic analysis for each of the targeted safety strategies.
 The CMFs and the economic analyses will be used by the Department of Transportation (DOT) to plan for the implementation of these safety improvements.
 The goal is to learn and improve processes to assist in the field implementation of these safety strategies.
 The degree of success in the evaluation of each strategy will vary depending on the level of DOT support and the availability and reliability of the collected data.

-The final result of the ELCSI–PFS will be published by Federal Highway Administration.
+The final result of the ELCSI–PFS will be published by FHWA.
 It will also serve as a resource for the Highway Safety Manual (HSM) and other technical publications.